szll/planetry/README.md

 ./planetry
 ```

 > **NOTE**: Planetry loads all the files in `testdata/`.
-Later you can create projects and load these, but currently if you want to change someting in the simulation, just alter the files in `testdata/`.
+Later you can create projects and load these, but currently if you want to change something in the simulation, just alter the files in `testdata/`.

 Feel free to add more Lua scripts or edit the system.json.